-Day 13: Pivot.
+Day 13: Process.
 Keeping the original intuitive idea in mind, how do you filter the influences of inspiration, areas of explorations, levels of understanding and open-minded play so that purpose becomes more clear?
 Read between the lines: how to not go crazy!

 Day 21: Appreciation.
 What is creative success?

 In my many years of teaching, I have had literally thousands of conversations about the creative conundrum: what to do after you have the idea.
 In all my conversations with students of art, their most dominant questions were not about what brush to use or how to mix a green.
 They most often wanted to know how to manifest an idea to completion.
 During my 20 years of teaching, I spent a lot of time with the creative process and this blog will focus on creative problem solving as it relates to the visual arts, specifically drawing and painting.
 Keep in mind your creative pursuits are as individual as you are.
 Metacognition, thinking about your thinking, helps.
 Managing creative problem solving increases the odds of taking an idea to completion.
 But don't be surprised if you find pieces of this process in other innovative pursuits, maybe even science and poetry.